Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) are powerful tools that have found applications beyond human-machine interfaces and chatbots.
-In particular, their ability to generate reasoning traces motivated their use in many prediction tasks like math question answering.
-Unfortunately, extracting the final answer in an LLM free-form output is difficult, as it is an information extraction problem on its own.
+Beside free-form generation, there has been an interest in constrained generation, a setting where LLMs are constrained to generate well-formed outputs with respect to the language defined by a formal grammar.
+Although appealing, this setting may be over restrictive for downstream applications.
+For example, many LLM tasks require the model to reason freely before generating its final response in a specific format.

-In this work, we introduce \emph{suffix-constrained generation}, that aims to produce well-formed LLM responses in which final answers follow strict templates and are guaranteed to be trivially parseable.
-To this end, we introduce several algorithms that are based on greedy search procedures.
-We experiment on several datasets, and show that our approach allows to guarantee trivial deterministic extraction of the final answer from an LLM output without having a negative impact on results, and even improving them.
+In this work, we introduce suffix-constrained generation, a constrained generation setting in which only the end of the response is constrained by a grammar, a scenario that is not supported by existing constrained generation methods.
+We introduce several suffix-constrained generation algorithms that are based on greedy search.
+We experiment on several datasets, and show that our approach allows to guarantee suffix constraints without having a negative impact on results, and even improving them in many settings.